What is blockchain?

-The work of Haber and Stornetta certainly inspired the work of many other computer scientists and cryptography enthusiasts - which eventually lead to the creation of Bitcoin, as the first decentralized electronic cash system (or simply the first cryptocurrency).
+The work of Haber and Stornetta certainly inspired the work of many other computer scientists and cryptography enthusiasts - which eventually led to the creation of Bitcoin as the first decentralized electronic cash system (or simply the first cryptocurrency

 Blockchain technology is mostly used to record cryptocurrency transactions, but it suits many other kinds of digital data and can be applied to a wide range of use cases.
-The oldest, safest, and largest blockchain network is the one of Bitcoin, which was designed with a careful and balanced combination of cryptography and game theory.
+The oldest, safest, and largest blockchain network is Bitcoin, which was designed with a careful and balanced combination of cryptography and game theory

 So the same input will result in the same output, no matter how many times the process is repeated.
 But if a small change is made to the input, the output will change completely.
 As such, hash functions are deterministic, and in the cryptocurrency world, most of them are designed as a one-way hash function.

 Being a one-way function means that it is almost impossible to calculate what was the input from the output.
-One can only guess what the input was, but the odds of guessing it right is extremely low.
-This is one of the reasons why Bitcoin's blockchain is secure.
+One can only guess what the input was, but the odds of guessing it right are extremely low.
+This is one of the reasons why Bitcoin's blockchain is secure

 Now that we know what the algorithm does, let's demonstrate how a blockchain works with a simple example of a transaction.